jyparkai/Project/README.md

 ### Prepare 👋

+This project is for detecting fake news with LLM using prompt engineering.
+This project is in progress.

 <!--
 **MasterJun365/MasterJun365** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.